Mindful Transformation: Redefining Your Trauma – 4-Day Therapy Intensive Workshop

 “Lisa understands trauma forwards and backwards.
 She’s remarkably attentive, and her exceptional insights are game changers.
 She’s a gifted teacher, counselor and journier.
 She knows what works and what doesn’t.
 She’s doing what she loves…Helping people get unstuck in order to really live.
 She was made for this.
 I’m eternally grateful.“

-LISA M. KING, MS, NCC, LPC-INTERN – INTENSIVE WORKSHOP THERAPIST
+LISA M. KING, MS, NCC, LPC – INTENSIVE WORKSHOP THERAPIST

 “Lisa’s insights are game changers.
 She’s a gifted teacher, counselor and journier.
 She knows what works and what doesn’t.
 She’s doing what she loves…Helping people get unstuck in order to really live.
 She was made for this.
 I’m eternally grateful.”

 Lisa King has spent more than 25 years, having lived, taught, counseled, served and worked, with individuals from all walks of life in North America, Latin America, and Asia.
-Areas of specialization include: trauma, codependency, ptsd, depression, anxiety, identity, abuse, neglect, poverty, suicidal thoughts and addiction.
+Along with being a Certified Clinical Trauma Professional, Lisa specializes specifically in the following areas: Trauma, PTSD, Codependency, Attachment, Identity, Abuse, Neglect, Cultural Adjustment Issues and Addiction.
 Lisa is a gifted communicator and experienced in personal and professional development, team building, strategic planning and crisis management.
 In addition, Lisa has extensive experience working with first responders, military and military veterans.

 Lisa received her Bachelor of Science in Psychology and a Master of Science in Clinical Mental Health Counseling from Capella University.
 She is passionate about utilizing CPT (Cognitive Processing Therapy) to challenge stuck points and faulty ways of thinking and to help people find and experience transformational healing and hope.